overextended/overextended.github.io/docs/ox_lib/Interface/Client/textui.md

 import TabItem from '@theme/TabItem';

 ## lib.showTextUI

 Show the TextUI window.

-**DO NOT** run this every tick, it's intented to be used as a toggle.
+**DO NOT** run this every tick, it's intended to be used as a toggle.

 <Tabs>
 <TabItem value='Lua'>